 This means asking some tough questions and getting real with yourself:

-Of course, there’s always excuses available: “I’m stressed”, “I don’t have time”, “I’m a special unicorn”.
+Of course, there’s always excuses available: “I’m stressed”, “I don’t have time”, “I’m a special snowflake”.
 But at the end of the day, you just gotta do the thing and make the effort.

 If you’re not sure where to start, you could simply ask your partner:

-“What can I do to make you feel more loved and appreciated?”
+“What can I do to help you feel more loved and appreciated?”

 Yup, it might feel a little vulnerable.
 It might even take some extra effort.
 But the survival of your relationship depends on it.